ankostis/TeslaCrack/README.rst

   <https://securelist.com/blog/research/71371/teslacrypt-2-0-disguised-as-cryptowall/#key-data-saved-in-the-system>`_.

 ..
 Note::
-   The ``teslacrack decrypt`` can't decode the files encryoted withvery old TeslaCrypt versions, so you must perform the actual decryption with *TeslaDecoder*.
+   The ``teslacrack decrypt`` can't decode the files encryoted with very old TeslaCrypt versions, so you must perform the actual decryption with *TeslaDecoder*.